turingschool/front-end-curriculum/projects/complete-me.md

 ## Complete Me

 Autocomplete features are a very common convention for text inputs on search fields.
 In this project you are going to be building a low level version of an auto complete system in JavaScript.
-Use the boilerplate repos you created during the project configuration lesson.
+You'll use the boilerplate repos you created during the project configuration lesson by following these steps:

+1. Retrieve the git remote URL for your boilerplate repo by navigating to your repo at github.com.
+It should be something like `https://github.com/brittanystoroz/boilerplate.git`.
+Copy this to your clipboard.

+2. In your terminal, create a new project directory called `complete-me`.
+CD into it and run `git init`

+3. Add your boilerplate repo as a remote called `boilerplate` with the following command:

+`git remote add boilerplate https://github.com/brittanystoroz/boilerplate.git`

+4. Copy your `boilerplate` master into your `complete-me` master with the following command:

+`git pull boilerplate master`

+5. Go back to github in the browser and create a new repository called `complete-me`.
+Do **not** add a `.gitignore` file and do **not** add a license.

+6. Click the 'Create Repository' button and copy the git URL for your new repo to your clipboard.
+It should be something like `https://github.com/brittanystoroz/complete-me.git`

+7. In your terminal, in your `complete-me` directory, add your new github repo as a remote with the following command:

+`git remote add origin https://github.com/brittanystoroz/complete-me.git`

+8. Push up your current master branch to your origin remote:

+`git push origin master`

 ### Hint
 You can use `console.log` along with `JSON.stringify` to view your trie in your console when running your tests.